Tom Fadden

 Tom Fadden (January 6, 1895 – April 14, 1980) was an American actor.
 He performed on the stage, vaudeville, in films and on television during his long career.

 Early life

 Fadden was born in Bayard, Iowa, on January 6, 1895; his father was a mining engineer.
 Early in life the family moved farther west, moving from state to state, including the Dakotas, Colorado, Wyoming, Idaho, Oregon, and Nebraska.
 In Nebraska Fadden graduated from Creighton University.
+Although he acted in high school plays, his career plan was to be a lawyer.
+He eventurally decided that he was not suited for a career in law, and he began performing with a stock theater troupe.